The Theory and Practice of Oligarchical Collectivism

-The Theory and Practice of Oligarchical Collectivism is a fictional book in George Orwell's dystopian novel Nineteen Eighty-Four (published in 1949).
+The Theory and Practice of Oligarchical Collectivism is a fictional book in George Orwell's 1949 dystopian novel Nineteen Eighty-Four.
 It is supposedly written by Emmanuel Goldstein, the principal enemy of the state of Oceania's ruling party.
 The Party portrays Goldstein as a former member of the Inner Party who conspired to depose Big Brother and overthrow the government.
 In the novel, the protagonist, Winston Smith, obtains the banned book from O'Brien, an apparent friend.
 It is also simply referred to as "the book".

-Orwell modelled Goldstein on Leon Trotsky and Goldstein's book was a parody of his 1937 critique of the Soviet Union titled The Revolution Betrayed.
-He was also influenced by the theory of bureaucratic collectivism in the late 1930s and the writings of American philosopher James Burnham, a former Trotskyist, particularly his 1941 book The Managerial Revolution.
-His prediction of the emergence of three superstates being at war for world domination influenced Orwell's own description of the three fictional superstates that form the basis of the political geography of Nineteen Eighty-Four.
+Orwell modelled Goldstein on Leon Trotsky; Goldstein's book was a parody of Trotsky's 1937 critique of the Soviet Union entitled The Revolution Betrayed.
+Orwell was also influenced by the theory of bureaucratic collectivism popular in the late 1930s, particularly the writings of American philosopher James Burnham, a former Trotskyist.
+His 1941 book The Managerial Revolution predicts the emergence of three superstates being at war for world domination.
+This inspired Orwell's own description of the three fictional superstates that form the basis of the political geography of Nineteen Eighty-Four.

 Goldstein's book reveals to Winston the structure, hierarchy and philosophy of Oceania and the motivations of its ruling Party.
 Orwell received some criticism for interrupting the narrative flow of Nineteen-Eighty Four by placing Goldstein's book at the heart of his novel, but its lengthy thesis provides the ideological and theoretical bases for Oceania's totalitarian regime.

 Role in Nineteen Eighty-Four

 In Nineteen Eighty-Four, the protagonist, Winston Smith, writes a diary in which he confesses thought crimes, specifically his secret hatred of Big Brother and the Party.
 In the course of his work at the Ministry of Truth, Winston approaches O'Brien, a member of the Inner Party, believing him to be part of the Brotherhood, Goldstein's conspiracy against Oceania.
-Initially, O'Brien appears as such, especially in arranging to give Winston a copy of "the book", the possession of which is a crime in Oceania.
+Initially, O'Brien appears as such, especially in arranging to give Winston a copy of "the book", the possession of which is a death sentence in Oceania.
 In conversation, O'Brien tells Winston that it reveals the true, totalitarian nature of the dystopian society that The Party established in Oceania and that full membership to the Brotherhood requires reading it.
 Winston describes it as a "heavy black volume" with an inscription on the title-page: